kkemple/scienceandmathematics.com/src/content/posts/complex-adaptable-systems-complexity-ladders-and-agency.md

 Agency emerges when overhead reaches 10% threshold.
 Below this, insufficient complexity prevents navigation.
 Above this, excessive maintenance consumes capacity.
 The biological sweet spot at $\eta_{\text{bio}} \sim 0.1$ provides precise balance—enough organization for goal-directed behavior, enough available energy to execute it.

-The climb from quarks to consciousness requires iterating the ladder roughly 10 times, each adding order of magnitude overhead: $10^{-6} \to 10^{-5} \to 10^{-4} \to ... \to 10^{-1}$.
+The climb from quarks to consciousness requires iterating the ladder multiple times, each adding organizational overhead through the decade-structured dissipation hierarchy: particles at $\eta \sim 10^{-6}$, atoms at $10^{-3}$, molecules at $10^{-2}$, biological systems at $10^{-1}$.
 Only after this recursive climbing do systems achieve agency.
 You cannot shortcut by jumping scales.
 Atoms without molecular organization lack navigation capacity.
 Molecules without cellular organization lack goal-directed behavior.
 Each scale requires completing previous iterations.

 ## What This Means for Artificial Intelligence

 Current AI systems operate at $\eta \sim 10^{-3}$ to $10^{-2}$—comparable to atomic or molecular complexity, not biological.
 Large language models exhibit emerged linguistic patterns but lack agency.
 They generate text following learned distributions without goal-directed navigation.
 The system has structure (neural weights) and invariance (consistent behavior) and emergence (linguistic fluency) but insufficient overhead for genuine agency.

 Achieving artificial agency requires reaching biological complexity levels.
 This means either scaling complexity through increased organizational hierarchy until $\eta \sim 0.1$ or increasing efficiency through neuromorphic architectures approaching biological efficiency.
 Current scaling approaches increase parameters without increasing effective $\eta$—the systems get bigger without getting more organized.
-A 175-billion parameter model [^9] has similar organizational overhead to a 1-billion parameter model if both use the same architecture.
+A 175-billion parameter model[^9] has similar organizational overhead to a 1-billion parameter model if both use the same architecture.
 The parameters must organize hierarchically like biological neural networks.

 The framework predicts genuine AI agency requires systems operating at $\eta \sim 0.1$ with hierarchical organization comparable to biological brains.
 The key factor is organizational depth rather than parameter count.
 A system with 10 organizational layers each at $\eta \sim 0.01$ achieves a total $\eta \sim 0.1$.
 Current systems have 2-3 layers, insufficient for agency emergence.